-For all areas of our website that collect personal information, we use a secure server.
+For all areas of our website and Facebook page that collect personal information, we use a secure server.
 Although we cannot 100 per cent guarantee the security of any information you transmit to us, we enforce strict procedures and security features to protect your information and prevent unauthorised access.

 IMPACT uses ‘cookies’ to help monitor the usage of our website.
 With cookies, the information that we collect and share is anonymous and does not personally identify you.
 It does not contain your name, address, telephone number or email address.

 What is a cookie?
 A cookie is a small file of letters and numbers that we may put on your computer or mobile device when you access our website.
 These cookies allow us to distinguish you from other users of the website, helping us to provide you with a good experience when you browse our website and also allow us to improve our site.
 For example, they will tell us whether you have visited our site before or whether you are a new visitor.